 This must be passed by the end of the student's eighth semester of graduate study.
+For PhD students who completed our MA program, the Dissertation Proposal must be passed by the 4th semester of PhD program.

-4.3 Grade of Incomplete
+4.5 Grade of Incomplete